-If you wear contacts or glasses, you might be wondering if you are still able to scuba dive.
+If you wear contact lenses or glasses, you might be wondering if you are able to scuba dive.
 The answer is definitely yes.
 Scuba diving is not an activity that requires perfect vision.
 There are a variety of options available to help divers with impaired vision navigate the underwater world.
 The most popular options divers around the world use today are:

 - Prescription scuba masks